CoP 27 : Good use of data is key to mitigating the climate emergency

-MapAction urges world leaders and stakeholders gathered at COP27 to promote data-driven solutions to improve the lives of people on the front lines of climate change.
+MapAction urges world leaders and stakeholders gathered at COP28 to promote data-driven solutions to improve the lives of people on the front lines of climate change.
+(A version of this article was first published before CoP27 in Egypt in 2022.
+It was updated for CoP28 in November 2023. )

 How emergency relief stakeholders and governments coordinate their responses to the climate emergency can impact the recovery of affected communities.
 That is why good data is key to preparedness and mitigation, especially in locations with limited resources.

 Ice and snow on the Hindu Kush mountain range, which runs along the Afghanistan-Pakistan border, is melting and causing devastating floods in both countries.
-Photo: Alex Macbeth
+Photo: MapAction

 As the changing climate ravages and displaces some of the world’s poorest communities, good data use will not prevent such climate-driven occurrences.
 It can only soften the effects by helping the affected communities, and stakeholders, to be prepared and to coordinate relief strategies.
-Good use of data, in decision-making at key moments, can dramatically reduce the human cost of the climate emergency.
+Good use of data in decision-making at key moments can reduce the human cost of the climate emergency.

-“Data, often visualised through maps, can help identify who the most vulnerable people are, where they are, and highlight need,” says Nick Moody, MapAction’s chair of trustees.
-“At this CoP there is a recognition that while this information is critical during a crisis, it can have an even greater effect if used in advance.
+“Data, often visualised through maps, can help identify who the most vulnerable people are, where they are, and highlight need,” said Nick Moody, MapAction’s chair of trustees, before CoP27 in 2022.
+“At CoP27 there was a recognition that while this information is critical during a crisis, it can have an even greater effect if used in advance.
 MapAction has a huge role to play in helping others to build resilience through data.”

 Why MapAction?

 Working in collaboration with many emergency relief partners, our teams create unique situation maps, data visualisations, data sets and other products that help coordinate disaster relief using the best available information in the most insightful ways.
 The improved decisions they enable can help mitigate, for example, the impact of droughts, floods, hurricanes, earthquakes, famines and health crises, to save lives and protect communities.
-In 2022 alone, MapAction has provided data products to support climate-related emergency relief operations in Madagascar, Suriname, Gambia, Paraguay and South Sudan.
+In 2023 alone, MapAction has provided data products, volunteer mapping teams or experts to support emergency response, anticipatory action programmes or capacity building in a dozen countries in five continents.

 From response to anticipation